aiven/aiven-examples/solutions/reapply-ism-policies/README.md

 ### Re-running the script

-This script can only be run once as Opensearch will clear the metadata automatically when the ISM policies are executed the first time.
+This script should only be run once as Opensearch will clear the metadata automatically when the ISM policies are executed the first time.
+You can re-attempt running the script via use of --force option.